publicarchi/gourlier/docs/documentationProjet.md

 LUCAN, Jacques.
 2009.
 Composition, non-composition.
 Lausanne : Presses polytechniques et universitaires romandes.

 MADRAZO, Leandro.
 1994.
 Durand and the Science of Architecture.
-Journal of Architectural Education (1984-) 48 n °1 , p. 12-24.
+Journal of Architectural Education (1984-) 48 n °1 , p.
+12-24.

 --- --- .
 1995.
 The Concept of Type in Architecture, An Inquiry into the Nature of Architectural Form.
 Thèse de doctorat.

 MIGNOT, Claude.
 1983.
 L'Architecture au XIXe siècle.
 Paris : Éditions du Moniteur.

 OECHSLIN, Werner.
 1986.
 Premises for the Resumption of the Discussion of Typology.
-Assemblage p. 37-53.
+Assemblage p.
+37-53.

 PAI, Hyungmin.
 2002.
 The portfolio and the diagram : architecture, discourse, and modernity in America.
 Cambridge, Mass. : MIT Press.